+Abiraterone-Resistant Prostate Cancer.
 Androgen receptor (AR) signaling is the primary driver of prostate cancer disease progression, resulting in about 30,000 deaths per year in the US.
-Current treatments do not address, and often enhance, resistance mechanisms that drive AR transport and subsequent activation of AR signaling programs that promote cancer cell survival.
+Current first line therapy with abiraterone may activate resistance mechanisms that drive AR transport and subsequent activation of AR signaling programs that promote cancer cell survival.

 Context scientists were the first to establish that enhanced Sigma1 expression and Sigma1-mediated transport of androgen receptor is associated with malignancy.
 Context has developed and characterized a series of drug-like small molecule Sigma1 modulators that disrupt Sigma1-mediated stabilization of AR as well as mutants and variants of AR that are resistant to all currently available therapeutic agents, allowing rapid translation of preclinical studies to Phase I trials.

 Sigma1 Research Consortium.
 Our strategy includes collaborating with academic and biopharmaceutical partners.
 We have a flexible resource sharing program - our Sigma1 Toolkit - to enable the expedited transfer of our chemical library, reagents, and biomarker tools for groups interested in our core research areas and outside.